rehbergT/zeroSum/README.md

 <img src="https://raw.github.com/rehbergT/zeroSum/master/images/equation2.png" width="295" />

-By restricting the sum of coefficients (red) to zero the model becomes reference point insensitive!
+By restricting the sum of coefficients (red) to zero the model becomes reference point insensitive.

 This approach of  has been proposed in the context of compositional data in \[4\] and in the context of reference points in \[1\].
 The corresponding minimization problem reads: